yidinglab/yidinglab.github.io/_sources/index.rst.txt

 EvoKit Documentation
 ====================

-EvoKit is an evolutionary computation framework written in Python.
+**EvoKit** is an evolutionary computation framework written in Python.
 The framework can implement a large range of interoperating representations and operators.

 Using EvoKit is easy!
 With all operators defined, you can run an evolutionary algorithm in just 7 lines! [#]_ [#]_

 .. code-block:: ruby
    :linenos:

-   ctrl: SimpleLinearController = SimpleLinearController(
+   ctrl: SimpleLinearController = SimpleLinearConstroller(
       population=init_pop,
       variator=RandomBitMutator(0.1),
       selector=Elitist(SimpleSelector[BinaryString](POPULATION_SIZE)),